Ashton-under-Lyne bus station

 Ashton-under-Lyne bus station is a bus station that is located in the town of Ashton-under-Lyne in Greater Manchester, run by Transport for Greater Manchester.
 The bus station is situated on Wellington Road and adjoins the Arcades Shopping Centre.
 The bus station was opened in 2020 and replaced the previous bus station that was built on the current site.

 Ashton-under-Lyne tram stop is alongside the bus station, Ashton-under-Lyne railway station is also a short walk away.

 Services

 Many bus services use the bus station.
-The majority of services are run by Stagecoach Manchester with the remainder of services run by First Greater Manchester and Manchester Community Transport.
+The majority of services are run by Metroline Manchester with the remainder of services run by Stagecoach Manchester, Go North West and Diamond North West.

+Ashton Bus Station was involved in Tranche 3 of the Bee Network franchising system in Greater Manchester.